AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 4: Search for unpublished PDF file type documents with the `classic car` keyword in it.**

-To search for the above requirement, follow the steps below:
+To search for the above requirement in **[!UICONTROL Admin view]**, follow the steps below:

 1. Type `classic car` in the search bar.
 1. Go to Filters.
 Under [!UICONTROL File Type], expand [!UICONTROL Documents], further expand [!UICONTROL Word Processing].
 1. Select [!UICONTROL PDF].
-1. Go to [!UICONTROL Status] > [!UICONTROL Publish] > [!UICONTROL Unpublished] .
+1. Go to [!UICONTROL Status] > [!UICONTROL Publish] > [!UICONTROL Unpublished].

 ![Filter example 2](assets/filter-2.png)

+To search for the above requirement in **[!UICONTROL Assets view]**, follow the steps below:

+1. Type `classic car` in the search bar.
+1. Go to Filters.
+Under [!UICONTROL MIME Type] select [!UICONTROL PDF].
+1. Go to [!UICONTROL Asset Status], select [!UICONTROL All] to include all the published and unpublished assets.

 [Watch a video to perform search in AEM Assets using various filters] ()

 **Scenario 5: Search for all images except PNG**

 When you are unsure about the title or meta description of an asset, you can use various search filters to make your search more relevant.
-Follow the steps below:
+For example, to search assets using the mentioned scenario in **[!UICONTROL Admin view]**, follow the steps below:

 1. Go to search filters.
 1. Go to Filters.
 Under [!UICONTROL File Type], expand [!UICONTROL Images] and select [!UICONTROL Web enabled]
 1. Deselect PNG.

 ![Search all images except jeep](assets/images-png.png)

+To search assets using the mentioned scenario in **[!UICONTROL Assets view]**, follow the steps below:

+1. Go to search filters.
+1. Go to Filters.
+Under [!UICONTROL MIME Type] select all the given MIME types but Deselect PNG.

 ## Advanced search {#advanced-search}